 A Few Notes on Facebook Targeting Options

 - Not all Pages or possible Interests are available for targeting.
 And unfortunately, Facebook doesn’t have a definitive rule on how this works.
 Generally speaking, Pages with lots of Likes (in the tens of thousands on up) can be targeted.
 But I’ve been able to locate a Page to target that has 5,000 Likes and haven’t been able to target larger Pages that have 40,000 Likes.
-The best thing to do is walk through the ad build process and try typing in any of the Interests and Pages you’d hope to find, and see what pulls up.
+The best thing to do is walk through the ad build process and try typing in any of the Interests and Pages you’d hope to find, and see what pulls up in the Targeting section.

 - Once you figure out what targeting options are available for you, test a few ads!
 You might find that dumping every possible targeting option into 1 audience yields just so-so ad results, but if you separate out your targeting options into smaller, like segments, that works better.
 For example, you might decide that career details plus newspapers or magazines are the best ways to target your ideal customer type.
 Instead of putting together job titles, industries, and employers with publications like the New York Times, Wall Street Journal, and Forbes, place your job titles, industries and employers into 1 audience, and your publications into a different audience, and then run a split test campaign to see which audience works better for you.
 And of course, if you find the audiences work equally well, you can feel OK about combining them into one larger audience for future ads.